← Back to Home

 Cash & ATMs

 The currency is the Surinamese Dollar (SRD).
 For ATM withdrawals, DSB Bank and Republic Bank are the most reliable with international Visa and Mastercard.
 For card payments at shops and restaurants, Southern Commercial Bank (SCom Bank) leads card acceptance across Paramaribo.
 Outside the city centre, most smaller vendors still work in cash.
+Since 1 August 2026 each ATM withdrawal carries an SRD 17.60 network fee and a balance check costs SRD 1.10, so take out larger amounts less often.
+See the ATM finder for live machine status and which cards work.

 Tipping: 10% is standard at restaurants.
 Some places add a service charge automatically, so check your bill before adding more.